Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

 }

 // in index.js
-//
-// `var PDFJS = require('pdfjs-dist/build/pdf');` would be better but
-// somehow the PDFJS becomes an empty object.
-// Without any special config, requiring the file and letting it to pollute
-// the global namespace is the way to go: require('pdfjs-dist/build/pdf');
+require('pdfjs-dist/build/pdf');
 require('pdfjs-dist/web/pdf_viewer'); // Only if you need `PDFJS.PDFViewer`
 // Webpack returns a string to the url because we configured the url-loader.
 PDFJS.workerSrc = require('pdfjs-dist/build/pdf.worker.js');
 var url = require('assets/books/my book.pdf');
-PDFJS.getDocument(url).then(function(pdf) {/* Continue the normal tutorial from the official readme.*/})
+PDFJS.getDocument(url).then(function(pdf) {/* Continue the normal tutorial from the README.*/})
 ```

 ### From examples
 When the source code of PDF.js changes, the [online demo](http://mozilla.github.io/pdf.js/web/viewer.html) is automatically updated.
-The source of all demo files can easily be accessed at https://github.com/mozilla/pdf.js/tree/gh-pages/.
-These files can also be uploaded to your server to use PDF.js to display PDF files from your website
+The source of all demo files can easily be accessed at https://github.com/mozilla/pdf.js/tree/gh-pages.
+These files can also be uploaded to your server to use PDF.js to display PDF files from your website.

 1. Download https://github.com/mozilla/pdf.js/archive/gh-pages.zip.
-2. Extract the zip file (a directory called "pdf.js-gh-pages" will be created).
+2. Extract the ZIP file (a directory called "pdf.js-gh-pages" will be created).
 3. Copy the following directories to your website:
    * pdf.js-gh-pages/build/
    * pdf.js-gh-pages/web/
-   The web/ directory contains a 1 MB pdf file called "compressed.tracemonkey-pldi-09.pdf".
-This file is only used as an example for the demo and can safely be removed if you need disk space.
+   The web/ directory contains a 1 MB PDF file called "compressed.tracemonkey-pldi-09.pdf".
+This file is only used as an example for the demo and can safely be removed.
 4. If you want to open a PDF from your website with PDF.js, simply link to the viewer and pass the location of the PDF file.
 For example:

     ```html